w3c/wai-bcase/index.md

 readily equipped for success in our connected world of commerce, academia, and civic engagement.

-Let’s look at some examples and research outcomes that will help you make the business case that is most effective in your own business environment.
+Let’s look at some examples and research outcomes that will help you make the business case that is most effective in your business environment.

 ## Accessibility is good for business